atom/atom/docs/rfcs/003-consolidate-core-packages.md

 ### Less confusion for contributors

 Imagine that a new contributor wants to add a small new feature to the `tree-view` package.
 The first place they are likely to look is the `atom/atom` repository.
-Scanning through the folders will lead to a dead end, nothing that looks like `tree-view` code can be found.
+Scanning through the folders will lead to a dead end as nothing that looks like `tree-view` code can be found.
 They might take one of the following steps next:

-- By reading README.md, maybe they will decide to click the link to the Atom Flight Manual and _maybe_ find the [Contributing to Official Atom Packages](https://flight-manual.atom.io/hacking-atom/sections/contributing-to-official-atom-packages/) page there.
+- By reading README.md, maybe they will decide to click the link to the Atom Flight Manual and _maybe_ find the [Contributing to Official Atom Packages](https://flight-manual.atom.io/hacking-atom/sections/contributing-to-official-atom-packages/) page there
 - They could read the CONTRIBUTING.md file which [has a section](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#atom-and-packages) that explains where to find the repos for core packages and how to contribute, but we don't really have a clear pointer to that in our README.md
 - If they don't happen to find that page, they might use Google to search for "atom tree view" and find the atom/tree-view repo and _maybe_ read the CONTRIBUTING.md file which sends them to Atom's overall contribution documentation
-- They might go to the Atom Forum or Slack community to ask how to contribute to
+- They might go to the Atom Forum or Slack community to ask how to contribute to a particular part of Atom and *hopefully* get a helpful response that points them in the right direction

-Having all of the core Atom packages represented in a top-level `packages` folder, even if they don't actually live in the repo, will go a long way to making the core package code more discoverable.
+Having all of the core Atom packages represented in a top-level `packages` folder, even if they all don't actually live in the repo, will go a long way to making the core package code more discoverable.

 ### Simpler core package contribution experience

-Separating core Atom features out into separate repositories and delivered via `apm` is a great idea in theory because it validates the Atom package ecosystem and gives developers many examples of how to develop an Atom package.
-It also gives Atom developers real-world experience working with Atom's APIs so that we ensure community package authors have the same hackability that the Atom developers enjoy.
+Separating core Atom features out into individual repositories and delivering them to Atom builds via `apm` is a great idea in theory because it validates the Atom package ecosystem and gives developers many examples of how to develop an Atom package.
+It also gives Atom developers real-world experience working with Atom's APIs so that we ensure community package authors have the same hackability that Atom developers enjoy.

 On the other hand, having these packages live in separate repositories and released "independently" introduces a great deal of overhead when adding new features.
 Here is a comparison of the current package development workflow contrasted to what we could achieve with consolidated packages: